 most common platform-specific query modifier on Google, ahead of YouTube and TikTok

 Some industries see far more "reddit" search traffic than others.
 Here are the categories where this behavior is most pronounced and why.
+Product research is the clearest case: Reddit appears in 77% of product review searches and is the third most cited domain in AI Overviews, per Ahrefs.

 Software and SaaS